 What Risks are Involved with Buying Bitcoin in the UK?

-Bitcoin can rise and fall spectacularly in a short period of time.
+The value of Bitcoin can rise and fall spectacularly in a short period of time.
 The spectacular swings of Bitcoin in 2017 and 2018 showed that buying and holding Bitcoin can be very risky, but also extremely profitable if the timing is right.
 Consequently, buying Bitcoin can be very risky.

 The nature of the blockchain is such that once a transaction takes place, it no longer can be changed.
-Consequently, if you trade Bitcoin via a wallet, make sure to double-check before buying or selling.
+Consequently, if you trade Bitcoin via a digital wallet, make sure to double-check before buying or selling.

 You may have read about hacks on cryptocurrency exchanges and other spectacular thefts of Bitcoin.
 Since Bitcoin is valuable and anonymous, it is an excellent target for hackers.
 As a result, choose a regulated broker and make sure to never communicate your private keys with anyone.